murrayace/EMS/README.md

 ## Roles and Functions
 1. **System manager:**
 - Search and update informations about branch managers, branches, groups and employees.
-- Create and delete branch mangers, branches, groups and employees.
+- Create and delete branch managers, branches, groups and employees.
 - Move out employees and search their move out records.
 - Search and delete employees' absence records.

 2. **Branch manager:**
-- Search informations about branch mangers, branches, groups and employees.
+- Search informations about branch managers, branches, groups and employees.
 - Register and search employees' absence records.

 3. **Branch:**